Man found guilty on three Level 1 counts of child molesting

 Dowling was arrested by Alexandria police in August 2020 for alleged incidents that took place in 2014 involving two girls who were 10 and 12 at the time.

-In the probable cause affidavit, Officer Brian Holtzleiter said he attended a Kids Talk interview in January 2019 with one of the girls and determined he was conducting two molest investigations.
+In a probable cause affidavit, Officer Brian Holtzleiter said he attended a Kids Talk interview with one of the girls in January 2019 and determined he was conducting two molest investigations.

 Holtzleiter attended a second Kids Talk interview on July 29 and it was alleged that Dowling had sexual intercourse with both girls on numerous occasions.